 In fact, Hamilton continued, "it is the duty of the persons whom they have appointed to be the guardians of those interests, to withstand the temporary delusion, in order to give them time and opportunity for more cool and sedate reflection" (my emphasis).
-Madison's fear of demagogy, though
+Madison's fear of demagogy, though directed toward the tendency of what was then perceived to be the more "popular" branch, congress, has proven prescient as regards the presidency.

-FIGURE 6.1

-Occurrence of "Republic" by Annual Message, 1790-2000
+FIGURE 6.1 Occurrence of "Republic" by Annual Message, 1790-2000

-Occurrence of "Democracy" by Annual Message, 1790-2000
+FIGURE 6.2 Occurrence of "Democracy" by Annual Message, 1790-2000